Jee-King/starter-aca/content/dataset/_index.md

 ### **Download**
 -----------------------------------------------------------------------------------------

-For non-commercial access applications, please send your name, email, and institution to xinyang@dlut.edu.cn or jqz@mail.dlur.edu.cn.
+For non-commercial access applications, please send your name, email, and institution to xinyang@dlut.edu.cn or jqz@mail.dlut.edu.cn.

 ### **How to use FE108**
 -----------------------------------------------------------------------------------------